United States Department of Justice (DOJ)

 The Department of Justice

 The 1870 Act is the foundation upon which the DOJ still rests.
-However, the structure of the Department of Justice has changed over the years, with the addition of the Deputy Attorneys General and the formation of the Divisions.
+However, the structure of the Department of Justice has changed over the years, with the addition of the Deputy Attorney General and the formation of the Divisions.
 Unchanged is the steadily increasing workload of the Department.
 It has become the world’s largest law office and the central agency for enforcing federal laws.

 DOJ Information and Resources